Home Truffled Salade Lyonnaise

 Truffles found on our farm are the result of hard work, passion and our overall philosophy of excellence.

-Luckily we have an amazing collective of cooks and foodies to call on showcase an array of recipes that can help even the most novice home cook prepare an exquisite snack or meal.
+Our extensive recipe catalogue below, can help even the most basic home cook prepare an exquisite snack or meal.

 This hearty salad is a popular entrée in Lyon’s casual restaurants, called bouchons, and also makes a great light meal.
-As with all simple recipes, there’s a trick or two that take it from good to great, like using the fat rendered from the speck to make the warm mustardy dressing; amplify the truffle flavour if you like by replacing some of the olive oil with Truffle Hill Truffle Oil.
+As with all simple recipes, there’s a trick or two that take it from good to great, like using the fat rendered from the speck to make the warm mustardy dressing; amplify the truffle flavour if you like by replacing the olive oil in the dressing with more Truffle Hill Truffle Oil.
 Use the smallest, tender leaves of the frisée (also called curly endive), reserving the rest for another dish.
-A slightly sweet vinegar (often called agrodolce) is ideal for this dressing, nothing too sharp; Banyuls or a good Sherry vinegar work well, as does ALTO Olive’s delicious merlot vinegar.
-Truffle Hill’s crisp Pemberton riesling is the perfect foil to the richness of this dressing.
+A slightly sweet agrodolce vinegar is ideal for this dressing, nothing too sharp, and Truffle Hill’s crisp Pemberton riesling is the perfect foil for its richness.

 4 as an entrée